konekti/jeffbrl.github.io/_drafts/native-aws-transit-vpc-in-the-works.md

 date: 2018-08-13 11:24:54 -0400

 ---
-Last week Pratik Mankad, AWS Solutions Architect, confirmed that AWS is examining a native Transit VPC solution.
-In making the statement, he was responding to an audience member's question in a join AWS/Juniper/CBT Nuggets video on Juniper's vSRX usage for Transit VPC.
+Last week Pratik Mankad, AWS Solutions Architect, [confirmed](https://youtu.be/8t-a38jBgA0?t=49m36s "Learn How CBT Nuggets Securely Connects VPCs in Minutes with Juniper Networks and AWS") that AWS is examining a native Transit VPC solution.
+In making the statement, he was responding to an audience member's question in a joint AWS/Juniper/CBT Nuggets webinar on the use of Juniper vSRX in Transit VPC.

 For readers not familiar with Transit VPC, let's cover what the solution provides.
 AWS customers frequently implements many VPCs for logical separation of workloads.
 If the customer wants the VPCs to communicate with one another, a VPC peering relationship can be configured.
 There is a caveat, however.
 VPC peering is not transitive.
 Network packets from a given VPC cannot traverse an intermediary VPC to reach a third VPC.